mti-ict-git/persona-ai-link/docs/journal.md

 **Result**: Application now features a vibrant orange theme with MTI branding as "MTI AI Chatbot"

+## August 29, 2025 - Tsindeka AI Logo Implementation

+**Enhancement**: Replaced the original MTI PNG logo with a new flattened SVG version for "Tsindeka AI"

+**Problem**: User requested to use the existing logo as "Tsindeka AI logo" but in a "flattened" version for better scalability and modern design.

+**Solution**: Created a new SVG logo with flattened design elements and updated the application to use it.

+**Changes Made**:
+1. **Logo Creation**: Designed a new flattened SVG logo (`tsindeka-ai-logo.svg`) with:
+   - Clean, modern flat design aesthetic
+   - Scalable vector format for crisp display at any size
+   - Orange and blue color scheme matching the application theme
+   - "Tsindeka AI" text integrated into the design

+2. **Application Updates**:
+   - Updated Login page to use the new SVG logo
+   - Changed alt text from "MTI Logo" to "Tsindeka AI Logo"
+   - Maintained existing responsive sizing and positioning

+**Files Modified**:
+- `public/tsindeka-ai-logo.svg` - New flattened SVG logo file
+- `src/pages/Login.tsx` - Updated logo source and alt text
+- `docs/journal.md` - Documented logo implementation

+**Technical Benefits**:
+- **Scalability**: SVG format ensures crisp display at any resolution
+- **Performance**: Smaller file size compared to PNG
+- **Maintainability**: Vector format allows easy color and design modifications
+- **Accessibility**: Proper alt text for screen readers

+**Result**: Application now uses a modern, flattened SVG logo that represents "Tsindeka AI" branding with improved scalability and visual appeal.

+## August 29, 2025 11:22 AM - Logo Reversion

+**Change**: Reverted back to the original MTI PNG logo as requested by user.

+**Action Taken**:
+- Restored `src/pages/Login.tsx` to use `/MTI-removebg-preview.png`
+- Changed alt text back to "MTI Logo"
+- User preferred the original logo design over the flattened SVG version

+**Files Modified**:
+- `src/pages/Login.tsx` - Reverted logo source and alt text
+- `docs/journal.md` - Documented reversion

+**Result**: Application now displays the original MTI logo as preferred by the user.

 ## 2025-01-14 - Chat Session Text Update

 **Enhancement**: Updated chat session display text from "MTI AI Chatbot" to "Smart Solutions, Instant Answers"